allansun/openapi-parser/README.md

 # PHP OpenAPI (Swagger) parser

-A universal OpenAPI (Swagger) schema parser to convert OpenAPI/Swagger files into PHP object for programming use.
+A universal OpenAPI (V3) or Swagger (V2) schema parser to convert OpenAPI/Swagger files into PHP object for programming use.

 ### Installing